oliverbarreto/ai-agent-driven-dev-workflow/methodology/ai-dev-11-prd-creation.md

 > **Note:** The PRD should be structured in a way that it can be easily understood by both technical and non-technical stakeholders.
 Use clear headings, bullet points, and concise language.

-> ⚠️ This PRD document DOES NOT contain a section for "Development phases/milestones" and "User Stories".
-An specific Implementation Plan wiiill be created separately as part of the development planning process after the PRD is finalized.
+> ⚠️ This PRD document DOES NOT contain a section for "Development phases/milestones".
+An specific Implementation Plan will be created separately as part of the development planning process after the PRD is finalized.
 The `Implementation Plan` will contain detailed tasks for each feature for the whole project.

 ## Developer Handoff Considerations